Why most goal-setters never build a tracking system

 How many goals should you track at the same time?

-Research on working memory capacity by Cowan suggests that the human mind can effectively manage three to four concurrent tasks before cognitive load interferes with performance [5].
+Research on working memory capacity by Cowan suggests that the human mind can effectively hold only about three to five meaningful items at once before cognitive load interferes with performance [5].
 Tracking 1-3 goals simultaneously produces better outcomes than tracking 5 or more, because each tracked goal requires mental bandwidth for recording, reviewing, and adjusting.
 Start with one goal to build the tracking habit, then add a second only after the first goal’s tracking is automatic.
 Experienced trackers can handle 3-5 goals, but only with streamlined systems and weekly reviews.

 How do you restart a goal tracking system after abandoning it?